 Cold or wet weather can make bicycling challenging, there may be ways to expand your bicycling.
 For example, in Benton Harbor and St. Joseph you can ride your bicycle to a bus stop, then load it on the bus for longest part of the trip.
 See the link for details on how to load a bike on the bus.

 Or, if you want a bicycle that’s easier to start, get up hills and ride further, consider adding an electric motor to your bicycle, or buying a ready-made electric bicycle.

 - Ask around: people you know may have or know of an unused bicycle that might fit your needs!

 - You may want to try Southwest Michigan Craigs List, or visit various resale shops for a used bicycle.

-- Cycle ReCycle is a unique program in Southwest Michigan located in downtown Benton Harbor, that seeks to empower people through mechanical skills and access to quality bikes regardless of identity or socioeconomic status.
+- Cycle ReCycle is a unique program in Southwest Michigan located in Benton Harbor, that seeks to empower people through mechanical skills and access to quality bikes regardless of identity or socioeconomic status.
 Used bicycles are donated by the community and refurbished by volunteers.
 Volunteers and program participants can earn a bicycle with volunteer time.
 Youth and adults alike can volunteer at Cycle ReCycle to learn the ins and outs of bicycle repair, and earn credit hours.
 Credit hours can be exchanged for bicycles, bicycle parts, or time in the stand (repair your own bike).

 - Local bicycle shops offer a wide range of bicycles and can help you find one that’s right for you.